bowen-upenn/ControlText/README.md

 ![Banner](banner.png)
 ---

+## Citation
+If you find our work inspires you, please consider citing it.
+Thank you!

+    @article{jiang2025controltext,
+      title={ControlText: Unlocking Controllable Fonts in Multilingual Text Rendering without Font Annotations}, author={Jiang, Bowen and Yuan, Yuan and Bai, Xinyi and Hao, Zhuoqun and Yin, Alyson and Hu, Yaojie and Liao, Wenyu and Ungar, Lyle and Taylor, Camillo J}, journal={arXiv preprint arXiv:2502.10999},
+      year={2025}
+    }

 ## 🔧 How to Train

 Our repository is based on the code of [AnyText](https://github.com/tyxsspa/AnyText).
 We build upon and extend it to enable user-controllable fonts in zero-shot.
 Below is a brief walkthrough: